WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development.md

 **Teaching Tips**:

 - Feel free to swap these out for your preferred ice breaker questions.
 Following is an icebreaker activity.
-You could do that instead.
+You could do that instead or in addition.

 </aside>